-The situation may also be escalated to the COO if you feel the Vice President of Human Resources has not satisfactorily helped you.
+The situation may also be escalated to the COO if you feel the Director of Human Resources or the Senior Vice President of Human Resources has not satisfactorily helped you.

 FIFTH STEP

 The resolution to a problem, complaint, question, or suggestion may be appealed to the CEO.
 The CEO's decision will be final and binding on all parties.